UPPMAX/R-python-julia-matlab-HPC/docs/common/login.rst

 .. info::

    - You were invited to be part of the course project for Rackham/Snowy (UPPMAX).
    - If you already have research projects in any of the clusters you can use them.
-The CPU-hours required dutring the course will be low!
+The CPU-hours required during the course will be low!

 .. admonition:: **Learning outcomes**